My dear prospective reader,

 “Okay, okay!”
 Dom said, raising her hands in surrender.

 Once we reached the pitch, she gave me a quick hug before climbing up into the stands to watch.
-“You’ll do great!” she called.
+“Break a broomstick!” she called.

 “Fingers crossed!”
 I yelled back, trying to keep up a positive, butt-kicking, I-can-do-anything attitude, because on the inside I was so nervous that I was practically vibrating.
 I pushed being nervous out of my mind.
 I’d been practicing a lot and I was ready.
 Now all I had to do was prove it.

 “Seekers, here!
 Other hopefuls, there!
-Current team members, get over here!” barked a tall, raven-haired boy I recognized as Dom’s cousin, Albus Potter.
+Current team members, get over here, and someone, wake Nick up already!
+It’s 10 am!” barked a tall, raven-haired boy I recognized as Dom’s cousin, Albus Potter.
 Except Albus is kind of a stupid name, so everybody calls him Al. Al’s in my year, he plays Chaser, and he’s (obviously) been made captain of the Gryffindor Quidditch team.
 That’s about all that I know about him, since we don’t actually talk aside from things like “pass the bacon.”
 And those don’t count.

 I obediently marched over to the designated Seeker area and inconspicuously sized up my competition-- a couple of terrified first years, a surly fourth year, and a tall, menacing seventh year that I knew by sight.
 The first three?
 Piece of cake.
 Hmmm, I love cake.
 Especially of the ice cream variety.
 Focus, Ella, Quidditch.
 Right.
 Anyway, I eat underclassmen for breakfast.
 The seventh year?
 He might be a problem, but nothing that I, Ella Levine, Seeker extraordinaire, couldn’t handle.
 Besides, I like challenges.